 Don't we all wish we had a social calendar like Manziel's?
 Except that on the biggest football weekend of the year, in the country's biggest town, Manziel is nowhere to be found around Super Bowl XLVIII.

-After reports surfaced that Manziel would not be in New York this week (despite him receiving lucrative promotional offers to do so), Burkhardt told Shutdown Corner that Manziel is with his San Diego-based personal quarterback coach, George Whitfield, and his new strength and conditioning trainer, Ryan Flaherty.
+After reports surfaced that Manziel would not be in New York this week (despite him receiving lucrative promotional offers to do so), Burkhardt told Shutdown Corner that Manziel is hard at work with his San Diego-based personal quarterback coach, George Whitfield, and his new strength and conditioning trainer, Ryan Flaherty.
 Those two have worked with some of the recent drafts' top prospects, including Cam Newton and Andrew Luck.

-This can only help Manziel.
+This only can help Manziel.
 He's the most hotly debated NFL draft prospect since Tim Tebow, and Manziel has an excellent chance to be the first quarterback drafted this May.
-Some teams might be turned off by Manziel's reputation for enjoying the nightlife, but it's nearly impossible to discount his competitiveness and (now) his work ethic amid all the hubbub.
+Some teams might be turned off by Manziel's reputation for enjoying the nightlife, but it's nearly impossible to discount his incredible competitiveness and (now) his work ethic amid all the hubbub.